Abdirahman Mohamed Abdullahi

+Abdirahman Mohamed Abdullahi (Cabdiraxmaan Maxamed Cabdillaahi, عبد الرحمن محمد عبد الله; born 24 April 1956), colloquially known as Irro (Cirro), is a Somaliland politician and diplomat who is the 6th and current President of Somaliland since 12 December 2024.

+Abdirahman served as speaker of the Somaliland House of Representatives during most of the first elected parliament.
+He was announced as the presidential nominee in the 2024 Somaliland presidential election for the Waddani Party.

 Career

 Early career

-Professionally, Abdullahi worked at the Settlement Development Agency (Dan-wadaagaha) in different parts of Somalia.
+Professionally, Abdirahman worked at the Settlement Development Agency (Dan-wadaagaha) in different parts of Somalia.
 From 1981, he took on a position in the foreign service of the Somali Democratic Republic.
-Abdullahi also served in the Somali Embassy as the first consular in Moscow, which covered the entire Soviet Union.
+Abdirahman also served in the Somali Embassy as the first consular in Moscow, which covered the entire Soviet Union.
 In 1991, he was re-appointed as Somalia's acting Ambassador to the Soviet Union.
-In this capacity, Abdullahi assisted the many Somali expatriates who had left Somalia following outbreak of the civil war.
-He later relocated to Finland in 1996 to join his family, who had moved there a few years prior, and subsequently received Finnish citizenship.
-He belongs to the Abukar Logeh branch of the Musa Abdallah subclan of the Habr Yunis.
+In this capacity, Abdirahman assisted the many Somali expatriates who had left Somalia following outbreak of the civil war.
+He later relocated to Finland in 1995 to join his family, who had moved there a few years prior, and subsequently received Finnish citizenship.

 UCID Party

-In 2002, Abdullahi jointly formed the For Justice and Development (UCID) political party with Faysal Ali Warabe, a political association aimed at assisting in the reconstruction process in Somaliland.
-He was subsequently elected in the 2005 Somaliland parliamentary election to represent the UCID party in Sahil.
+In 2005, Abdirahman was elected in the 2005 Somaliland parliamentary election to represent the Justice and Welfare Party (UCID) in Sahil.

-The UCID political party was the first opposition party formally formed in Somaliland after the ruling UDUB party, while other politicians generally focused their opposition against the region's incumbent Egal administration (AHN).
+The UCID political party was the first opposition party formally formed in Somaliland, Somalia after the ruling United Peoples' Democratic Party (UDUB), while other politicians generally focused their opposition against the region's incumbent Egal administration (AHN).
 UCID also supported the referendum which put the foundation for the multi-party system, a process which many politicians have opposed and saw favouring Egal (AHN).